 MAKES 22 - 24 COOKIES

-1. Preheat oven to 160°C and line two baking trays with baking paper.
+1. Preheat the oven to 160°C and line two baking trays with baking paper.
 Boil the kettle

-2. Weigh the flour, oats, coconut, sugars and salt into a large mixing bowl and mix together to distribute evenly.
+2. Weigh the flour, oats, coconut, sugars, and salt into a large mixing bowl and mix to distribute evenly.

-5. Pour this straight into the dry ingredients and mix together with a wooden spoon or spatula until completely combined.
-Leave the mixture to cool for about 15 minutes, in warm weather I put the mixture in the fridge to chill, this will firm the mixture up for easy rolling.
+5. Pour this straight into the dry ingredients and mix with a wooden spoon or spatula until thoroughly combined.
+Leave the mixture to cool for about 15 minutes; in warm weather, I put the mixture in the fridge to chill; this will firm the mix up for easy rolling.

-6. Using a tablespoon or small ice-cream scoop to measure small amounts of mixture and roll them into balls.
-Place them spaced generously apart on your lined baking tray, this mixture spreads out a lot!
-If the mixture feels firm use a damp hand to flatten slightly on the baking tray.
+6. Use a tablespoon or small ice cream scoop to measure small amounts of mixture and roll them into balls.
+Place them spaced generously apart on your lined baking tray; this mixture spreads a lot!
+If the mixture feels firm, use a damp hand to flatten slightly on the baking tray.

-Make cookies dairy free / vegan by using 125g dairy free spread such as Nutellex instead of butter
+Make biscuits that are dairy-free / vegan by using 125g dairy-free spread such as Nutellex instead of butter.

-For gluten free cookies use gluten free oats and 180g gluten free plain flour - chill for 20 - 30 minutes prior to baking to avoid too much spread (GF cookie do tend to spread more and can become thinner, crispier than those with wheat flour, but are just as delicious!)
+For wheat-free biscuits, use gluten-free oats and 180g gluten-free plain flour - chill the rolled dough for 20 - 30 minutes before baking to avoid too much spread (Wheat-free biscuits do tend to spread more, become thinner and crispier than those with wheat flour, but are just as delicious!)